datanabiyev/Analyzing-Homicide-Rate-per-Countries/README.md

 ## • The two other csv files (child_homicide_modified.csv and child_homicide_numerized.csv) are the results of querying, analyzing, cleaning data.

 ## • I have also recorded the highest Homicide Rate per each country that was ever recorded from the original data and visualized the data in Tableau using world map.
-It is available in the repository
+The resulting data has been stored into the "highest_child_homicide_percountry.csv" document.
+Both the file and the Tableau visualization available in the repository